 If you’re a pop singer who has professional songwriters creating songs for you to put on your album, then you have very little room to complain when one of these pseudo song factories releases a product similar to a previous “model”.
 If Kelly Clarkson doesn’t want her music sounding like someone else’s, perhaps she she should upgrade from co-writer to full fledged songwriter and take the do-it-yourself approach like some other female musicians have.

 This mini fiasco is similar to when Paris Hilton and Haylie Duff had that small issue over a song called “Screwed”.
 It was supposed to appear on Haylie Duff’s debut album but Paris recorded it and well, for better or worse Paris (the album) didn’t do much better than what Haylie Duff’s album would’ve done.
-The politics of pop music vividly at work right there.

 It’s true that Kelly already tried to handle things largely on her own and met with less than anticipated sales, although I wonder if that was partially due to the dark/somber material on My December or her decision to bite the hand that fed her and speak out against Clive Davis.
 So whether or not it was her decision to go back to radio friendly pop music in order to spur sales, there’s no point in denouncing the people who are helping you to stay relevant and keeping you on the radio.